 Posts

-In this article, we will talk about the divert of aircraft.
+In this article, we will talk about the diversion of aircraft.
 First of all, what does it mean for planes to divert?
-How do planes prepare for divert situations? and why do planes divert?
+How do planes prepare for diversion situations? and why do planes divert?

 Alternate Aerodrome of a Flight